NHI Number: Format

 NHI number are in the format LLLNNNC, where L is a letter (excluding I and O), and N is a numeral, and C is a numeric check digit. (e.g. ABC1235) The assignment of the first characters is arbitrary and bears no relationship to the individual to whom it is assigned.
 The NHI Number is most often represented with the alphabetic characters upper case.
-The format provides for 13,824,000 unique NHI numbers.
+The format provides for 13,824,000 unique NHI numbers, although 1,256,727 of these combinations cannot generate a check digit.

 NHI Numbers are often referred to as being valid or invalid.
 Any NHI Number that does not fit the correct format or that has an incorrect check digit is referred to as invalid.
 Usually reference to an NHI Number being valid or not does not indicate that it is correctly associated with the right individual.
 As the identifier is arbitrary there is no way to do this based solely on the identifier itself.

 Open-source packages are available to check the validity of NHI numbers: